Most Important Financial Ratios

 3. Quick Ratio

-The quick ratio, also referred as the “acid test ratio” or the “quick assets ratio”, this ratio is a gauge of the short term liquidity of a firm.
-The quick ratio is helpful in measuring a company’s short term debts with its most liquid assets.
+The quick ratio, also known as the "acid test ratio" or "quick assets ratio", is a measure of a company's short-term liquidity.
+The quick ratio is helpful in measuring a company's short-term liabilities against its most liquid assets.

 The formula used for computing quick ratio is: